 How to Check References

-You can get facts about job history, skills, and experience from a résumé, and learn about a candidate’s personal goals, attitudes, and cultural fit from an interview.
-But you won’t have a complete picture until you check references.
+Resumes provide facts about job history, skills, and experience.
+They allow you to learn about a candidate’s personal goals, attitudes, and cultural fit from an interview.
+Although a complete picture can’t be formed until you check references.

 Don’t pay too much attention to personal references listed on the résumé.
 These people will almost always give glowing reviews.
 Instead, talk to former employers—preferably the managers who directly supervised the applicant.
-You’re looking to confirm many of the credentials and experience they’ve mentioned, but also to uncover the less tangible aspects of the applicant’s performance and work style, such as how well they collaborated with others and if they were punctual and hard working.
+You’re looking to confirm many of the credentials and experiences they’ve mentioned You want to uncover the less tangible aspects of the applicant’s performance and work style.
+Ask about how well they collaborated with others, if they were punctual and hard working.
 You will need to ask the candidate for names and contact numbers and get their permission to run these checks.

-Start your reference interview with straightforward questions to establish rapport and a relaxed environment, such as verifying employment history, title and role.
+Start your reference interview with straightforward questions to establish rapport and a relaxed environment.
+These questions can focus on verifying their employment history, their title and their role.
 Then ask open-ended questions in an effort to elicit in-depth, thoughtful answers.
 Keep your queries related to the job and refrain from asking about personal habits.
 Some examples of questions include:

 - Did they advance in your company or remain at the same level?